tjelvar-olsson/tjelvar-olsson.github.io/_drafts/sphinx.md

 ## Generating boilerplate files for the documentation

-Suppose that were at the early stages of our project.
+Suppose that we are at the early stages of our project.
 All we have is a ``README`` file with the content below.

 ```